muratk5n/thirdwave/en/2022/07/dried-turkey-veg.md

 Once done open foil, drain away any fat, water, onions, only keep the meat.
 Put in bowl, add chards.
 Cut orange into pieces, add the flesh in the bowl as well.
-Now blend.
+Now blend (hand-held blender works well).

 Put the mix in spoon-sized lumps on a drier at 55 degrees C and dry for 7-8 hours.